mumairofficial/khalilstemmler-website-2019/src/pages/articles/enterprise-typescript-nodejs/application-layer-use-cases.md

 "Oh, and since we brought up the `Users & Identity` subdomain, should we address that as well?"

 "Eh, yeah- we could.
-It's probably going to the same as every other app."
+It's probably going to be the same as every other app."

 "What do you mean?"